Ashland doctor vacated on healthcare fraud

-Court documents state a three-judge panel ruled the proceedings in the district court violated former Ashland cardiologist, Dr. Richard Paulus’s Fifth Amendment right to due process.
-The panel then decided to vacate Paulus’ conviction, and remand for a new trial.
+Court documents state a three-judge panel ruled that the proceedings in the district court violated former Ashland cardiologist, Dr. Richard Paulus’s Fifth Amendment right to due process.
+The panel then decided to vacate Paulus’ conviction, and sent it back down to the district court for a re-trial.

 The conviction was appealed when Paulus said he learned the government withheld evidence from him on the district court’s orders.
 On appeal, his lawyers argued that this withholding violated his due process rights.

-According to court documents, several audits indicated Paulus had reported a much more severe blockage in patients’ arteries than their angiograms reflected, inserted an unneeded stent, and then billed patients and their insurance companies for the stent procedure.
+According to court documents, several audits indicated Paulus had reported a much more severe blockage in patients’ arteries than their angiograms reflected.
+Court documents also state Paulus inserted unneeded stents, and then billed patients and their insurance companies for the stent procedure.

 Paulus was a cardiologist at King’s Daughters Medical Center in Ashland when authorities received an anonymous complaint in 2008 alleging the unnecessary procedures.